xrdt/xrdt.github.io/_posts/2020-01-02-conspiracy.md

 cancer drugs.
 Another coworker immediately responded by saying that such a scheme would be unlikely to happen because it would require silencing too many independent researchers (whom would likely be responsible world citizens and push for the release as aggressively as possible) and other non-self-interested entities.
 This other coworker also said that free markets work to prevent such forms of collusion from happening.
-If I had more balls, I would have laughed out loud and listed off just a couple of examples of modern collusion.
-I guess I have more balls on the internet than in real life, so here's my (desperately incomplete and US focused) list:
+I don't believe free markets have any guarantee on preventing collusion and corrupt behavior.
+This list is merely a showcase of cases where free markets haven't prevented special interests from fighting against what I think is better for the masses.
 * Big Tobacco: The Surgeon General published a report in [1964 linking smoking cigarettes (tobacco) to lung cancer](https://www.pbs.org/newshour/health/first-surgeon-general-report-on-smokings-health-effects-marks-50-year-anniversary) but it took 55 (!) years before the US passed a [federal